 - Anakin waking up to the sight of a bunch of Lurmen staring down at him:Anakin: Um, Snips??

-- On the Separatist base, there are three Battle Droids in a command station.
+- In the Separatist base, there are three battle droids in a command station.
 The one in the middle says that they can't have any surprises for the General when he comes back.
-As the Battle Droids is saying this, Commander Bly pops up and takes down the Battle Droid on the right from behind.
-The Battle Droid in the middle than turns to his right, and gets just enough time to react to the sight of Rex in the middle of ripping the Battle Droid on the left's head off before Anakin cuts him down.
+As the droid is saying this, Commander Bly pops up behind the droid on the right and takes it down.
+The battle droid in the middle than turns to its right, and gets just enough time to react to the sight of Rex in the middle of ripping the left droid's head off before Anakin cuts it down.

 - Lok Durd seeing an armed defoliator shell rolling towards him.
 The fact that it's George Takei only makes it funnier.Lok Durd: Help!
 I'll be defoliated!